jekoule/kampus/README.md

 **Spectrum aims to be the best platform to build any kind of community online by combining the best of forums and real-time chat apps.** With best-in-class moderation tooling, a single platform for all your communities, threaded conversations by default, community health monitoring, and much more to come we think that we will be able to help more people start and grow the best online communities.

-> "[Spectrum] will take the place that Reddit used to have a long time ago for communities (especially tech) to freely share ideas and interact.
+> "[Kampus] will take the place that Reddit used to have a long time ago for communities (especially tech) to freely share ideas and interact.
 Except realtime and trolling-free."
 >
 > \- [Guillermo Rauch (@rauchg)](https://twitter.com/rauchg/status/930946768841228288)

 ### Status

-Spectrum has been in full-time development since March 2017 and is [part of GitHub since November 2018](https://spectrum.chat/spectrum/general/spectrum-is-joining-github~1d3eb8ee-4c99-46c0-8daf-ca35a96be6ce).
+Kampus has been in full-time development since March 2017 and is [part of GitHub since November 2018](https://spectrum.chat/spectrum/general/spectrum-is-joining-github~1d3eb8ee-4c99-46c0-8daf-ca35a96be6ce).
 See our current priorities and what we are working on in the [main project board](https://github.com/withspectrum/spectrum/projects/23).

 <div align="center">
   <img height="50px" src="public/img/cluster-1.svg" />